FartyPants/Playground/README.md

 Now you can merge them to a third adapter by using weight sliders

 ![image](https://github.com/FartyPants/Playground/assets/23346289/cf6833a6-336d-4227-a819-3cfe39d400f7)

+Merga works only if the two loras have same rank "r" value.

 You can dump all adapters to a folder (this way you can keep the merged adapter as own LoRA)